BACK

 I needed an overview of the community, to see the connections, and to see the customer journey in action.

 I roughed up a user-flow on a whiteboard, discussing it within the team.
-Then digitalized it into the flow you see here on the right.
+Then digitalized it into the flow you see here.

 How do newbies arrive?, how do members arrive?, what do they see?, how are Q&As related to blogs? and all those other questions...